Twelve Online Educators Share Advice and Encouragement

 “I recommend being ready for teachable moments, which can happen in any class regardless of the modality—for example, in classes in which someone breaks a classroom agreement and the agreements need to be revisited, or someone commits a microaggression and you need to use a model such as ‘The NAME Steps: How to Name and Address Anti-LGBTQIA2S+ Microaggressions in Social Work Classrooms.’”—Matthea Marquart

 Trauma-Informed Teaching and Learning Can Help Students in Difficult Times

 “Consider adopting trauma-informed teaching and learning strategies, such as looking for ways to include student voice and choice in assignments.
 You can read more about trauma-informed teaching and learning ideas for online courses in this article: ‘Trauma-Informed Online Teaching: Essential for the Coming Academic Year.’”—Johanna Creswell Báez

-Matthea Marquart is the assistant dean of online education, and Krystal Folk is a live support specialist—both at Columbia University’s School of Social Work.
+Matthea Marquart is the assistant dean of online education at Columbia University’s School of Social Work.

 Krystal Folk is a live support specialist at Columbia University’s School of Social Work.